ietf-wg-cellar/ebml-specification/specification.markdown

 : A DocTypeExtension adds extra Elements to the main DocType+DocTypeVersion tuple it's attached to.
 An EBML Reader **MAY** know these extra Elements and how to use them.
-A DocTypeExtension **MAY** be used to iterate between experimental Elements before they are integrated in a regular DocTypeVersion.
+A DocTypeExtension **MAY** be used to iterate between experimental Elements before they are integrated into a regular DocTypeVersion.
 Reading one DocTypeExtension version of a DocType+DocTypeVersion tuple doesn't imply one should be able to read upper versions of this DocTypeExtension.